rbind/cheap_shots/content/classes/NRES803/Week_1.md

 * Using a pencil and a straightedge, draw the best fit line on each panel.

 4. Online Friday 2 pm, [lab #1](lab_1/), Q&A.

+* Turn in lab #1 on Canvas.
+Compress the *entire* project directory and submit as an attachment.